-5. The complainant contends that several flaws tainted the investigation, namely the lack of prior formal notification of the subject matter of the interviews with the investigators, the lack of representation and/or counsel, the failure to hold the interviews in the language of his choice, the fact that the allegations against him were altered during the proceedings, the refusal to hear the witnesses whom he had proposed, the inordinate length of the investigation and the lack of any mention in the investigation report of some interviews to which reference was made in the IAO's case opening form.
+5. The complainant contends that several flaws tainted the investigation, namely the lack of prior formal notification of the subject matter of the interviews with the investigators, the lack of representation and/or counsel, the failure to hold the interviews in the language of his choice, the fact that the allegations against him were altered during the proceedings, the inordinate length of the investigation and the lack of any mention in the investigation report of some interviews to which reference was made in the IAO's case opening form.